Module jmcore.network

 Expand source code

-async def receive(self) -> bytes: if not self._connected: raise ConnectionError("Connection closed") try: data = await self.reader.readuntil(b"\n") stripped = data.rstrip(b"\r\n") logger.trace(f"TCPConnection.receive: received {len(stripped)} bytes") return stripped except asyncio.LimitOverrunError as e: logger.error(f"Message too large (>{self.max_message_size} bytes)") raise ConnectionError("Message too large") from e except asyncio.IncompleteReadError as e: self._connected = False logger.trace("TCPConnection.receive: connection closed by peer") raise ConnectionError("Connection closed by peer") from e async def send(self, data: bytes) ‑> None-
+async def receive(self) -> bytes: if not self._connected: raise ConnectionError("Connection closed") async with self._receive_lock: if not self._connected: raise ConnectionError("Connection closed") try: data = await self.reader.readuntil(b"\n") stripped = data.rstrip(b"\r\n") logger.trace(f"TCPConnection.receive: received {len(stripped)} bytes") return stripped except asyncio.LimitOverrunError as e: logger.error(f"Message too large (>{self.max_message_size} bytes)") raise ConnectionError("Message too large") from e except asyncio.IncompleteReadError as e: self._connected = False logger.trace("TCPConnection.receive: connection closed by peer") raise ConnectionError("Connection closed by peer") from e async def send(self, data: bytes) ‑> None-

 Expand source code